-When not in use please cover using the lid provided to retain heat and also stop debris (leaves etc.) from blowing onto the tub.
+When not in use please cover using the lid provided to retain heat and prevent debris from entering the tub.

-Only fuel provided by or purchased from West Coast Hideaways can be used in the Hot Tub wood burner.
+Only wood provided by or purchased from West Coast Hideaways can be used in the hot tub wood burner.

-We need to control the standard of fuel as damp/ wet wood (wood with a high moisture content) can cause damage to the flue.
-We source our wood as ethnically as possible from the local, community owned, wood provider based in Ullapool.
+We need to control the standard of fuel as damp/wet wood (wood with a high moisture content) can cause damage to the flue.
+We source our wood locally.

 Rules: Important for your safety

-Hot Tubs are great place for relaxation and fun for all, but as this is a water based activity safety in around the hot tub is paramount to minimise the risk of injury or drowning.
+Hot tubs are a great place for relaxation and fun for all but as this is a water-based activity, safety in and around the hot tub is paramount to minimise the risk of injury or drowning.

 Before taking a relaxing soak:

-Care must be taken when using the stove, no-one under 18 can operate the stove, keep pets away from the stove.
+Care must be taken when using the stove, individuals under 18 years old cannot operate the stove, and keep pets away from the stove.

 Alcohol & Medication:

-Only 2 people are allowed to use the hot tub, external guests are not allowed.
+Only two persons are allowed to use the hot tub, external guests are not allowed.

-Always take care when entering and exiting the hot tub due to slippery, and potentially uneven surfaces.
+Always take care when entering and exiting the hot tub.

-The hot tub may not be available during extreme or adverse weather conditions, no discount is available.
+The hot tub may not be available during extreme or adverse weather conditions.
+We trust you will understand.